-Recognizing these divergent sensitivities, researchers have repeatedly sought to place clustering similarity measures within a unified theoretical framework.
-An early axiomatic program by \cite{Meila2005axiom} articulated desiderata for clustering comparison (e.g., cluster label permutation invariance, meaningful normalization, principled behavior under refinement/merge operations), highlighting trade-offs no single index can satisfy simultaneously.
-Complementing this, \cite{Meila2007JMVA} linked Variation of Information to generalized entropies and cast clustering comparison as a metric on probability partitions, while \cite{Vinh2010JMLR} proposed an information-theoretic correction for chance that places both information-based and pair-counting indices under a common chance-adjusted principle.
-From a geometric perspective, \cite{meila2012local} showed that several commonly used distances between clusterings become locally equivalent when partitions differ only slightly, underscoring that many apparent differences among indices arise from their global weighting behavior rather than their infinitesimal structure.
-From a related geometric standpoint, \cite{Romano2016JMLR} interpreted classical pair-counting indices as distances in the confusion-matrix simplex, while \cite{vanDerHoefWarrens2019} and \cite{Warrens2022JoC} connected them to contingency-table residuals and individual cluster decompositions, emphasizing their shared statistical structure.
+Recognizing these divergent sensitivities, researchers have repeatedly sought to place clustering similarity measures within a common theoretical framework.
+Early work focused on axiomatic properties, identifying desirable features such as invariance under relabeling, sensible normalization, and consistent behavior under cluster refinement and merging, while also showing that no single measure can satisfy all such requirements simultaneously \cite{Meila2005axiom}.
+Complementing this, information-theoretic approaches connected clustering comparison to generalized entropy measures, with the Variation of Information providing a metric on the space of probability partitions \cite{Meila2007JMVA}.
+Subsequent work on chance correction showed that both information-theoretic and pair-counting measures can be understood within a common statistical framework based on departures from random assignment \cite{Vinh2010JMLR}.
+From a geometric perspective, many commonly used distances become locally equivalent when two partitions differ only slightly, implying that much of the observed disagreement between measures arises from differences in their global weighting of partition structure rather than their local behavior \cite{meila2012local}.
+Related studies have also interpreted pair-counting measures geometrically in the space of contingency tables \cite{Romano2016JMLR}, and connected them to residual decompositions and cluster-level contributions \cite{vanDerHoefWarrens2019, Warrens2022JoC}, emphasizing the substantial common structure shared by these indices.